jorgegil96/spurs-sidebar/README.md

 # spurs-sidebar
-Python script to generate table of the spurs rooster stats
+Python script to generate table of the spurs roster stats